CAM Therapy: Complementary and Alternative Medicine

 The term ‘Western medicine' is used similarly to mainstream medicine.
 The difference is that mainstream refers to what is most common, while Western medicine refers to a specific type of medicine.
 In Western medicine, healthcare professionals treat patients with medication, surgery, radiation, or other invasive procedures that may target different parts of the body.

-Alternative medicine complementary therapies may be used alongside Western medicine.
-In some cases, your doctor, nurse, therapist, or other health care providers may suggest and supervise these complementary therapies.
+CAM therapies may be used alongside Western medicine.
+In some cases, your doctor, nurse, therapist, or other health care providers may suggest and supervise these CAM therapies.
 However, some people complement their mainstream treatments with other methods on their own.
 For example, cancer patients undergoing cancer treatment, like chemotherapy, might also choose to take herbal medicine or eat a healthy diet to relieve side effects.
 Some herbal remedies may help with nausea, a symptom that certain cancer treatments may bring about.
-These remedies would be used in conjunction with more conventional medical strategies to treat cancer in an effort to make the patient more comfortable.
+These CAM remedies would be used in conjunction with more conventional medical strategies to treat cancer in an effort to make the patient more comfortable.

 Alternative approaches

 While CAM therapies are often implemented in addition to mainstream treatments, many alternative therapies are used instead of mainstream medicine.
-An alternative treatment might include, for example, a client choosing take herbs like St. John's Wort or other dietary supplements in addition to medication.
-Some health professionals, psychiatrists, and psychologists may be willing to work with you if you choose this approach.
+A CAM treatment might include, for example, a client choosing to take herbs like St. John's Wort or other dietary supplements in addition to medication.
+Some health professionals, psychiatrists, and psychologists may be willing to work with you if you choose a CAM approach.

 Integrative methods